scalikejdbc/scalikejdbc.github.io/source/index.html.md

 - Joda Time 2.x
 - SLF4J API

-Of course, you can use c3p0 instead of commons-dbcp though ConnectionPool interface is available by default.
+Of course, you can use c3p0 (or others) instead of commons-dbcp though ConnectionPool implementation for that isn't provided by default.

 <hr/>